jdlib/JDBX/README.md

 ## Similar Libraries

 There are many libraries like Apache DBUtils, Spring JDBC template, JDBI, etc which wrap plain JDBC to make database access easier.
-JDBX falls into this category - and it also does not only simplify code but also retains 100% of JDBC functionality.
+JDBX too falls into this category - but it does not only simplify code but also retains 100% of JDBC functionality.

 ## Download